HongzeECNU/Traffic_Flow_Prediction/README.md

 It contains only the result part now, we will upload the rest of the code after the paper is published about two months later.

-In case, the Github can't successfully load the ipynb files, please click the following links:
+In case the Github can't successfully load the ipynb files, please click the following links:

 https://nbviewer.jupyter.org/github/HongzeECNU/traffic_flow_prediction/blob/master/traffic_flow_prediction_steve_mse_5_github.ipynb